-If fines are less than 49 days old, they will not have been registered with Fines Victoria, so you need to write to the relevant enforcement agency (e.g. the Victorian Government Department of Economic Development, Jobs, Transport and Resources, or Victoria Police, or the relevant local council) for details of unpaid fines.
+If fines are less than 49 days old, they will not have been registered with Fines Victoria, so you need to write to the relevant enforcement agency (i.e. the Victorian Government Department of Transport or the relevant local council) for details of unpaid fines.
 The relevant enforcement agency is identified on the infringement notice or penalty reminder notice.

 Options and results